Exhibition opportunity for naturetech innovators!

 More information about Landscape Recovery.

-This includes the Farm Investment Fund, which offers grants for investment in some types of agri-tech to cover a proportion of the total cost of investment:
+Grants are available for specific types of agri-tech to cover a proportion of the total cost of investment.

 Timeline